 Bank of Canada Museum

 The design and construction of the new Bank of Canada Museum was a key component of the Head Office Renewal project.
-The completely reimagined museum will open in July 2017.
+The completely reimagined museum opened in July 2017.

 The museum’s exhibition spaces—as well as a conference centre for Museum and Bank events—occupy 17,000 square feet underneath the Bank of Canada plaza.